CapnBry/excalibar/README.md

 ### DStreamServer

 DaocSkilla originally would capture broadcast network data with PCAP, but as network switches became more common a way was needed to capture the network data from another machine.
-Computers with multiple monitors really weren't a thing back then, so a normal use case would have been to run the DAOC game on the gaming PC and copy the network traffic over to a laptop to display the radar.
+Computers with multiple monitors really weren't a thing back then, so a normal use case would have been to run the DAoC game on the gaming PC and copy the network traffic over to a laptop to display the radar.
 DStreamServer eventually just went to injecting itself into the game client to get the packets without requiring the user to install WinPCAP, which could be a dicey operation as Windows was still not super-cool with it.
 DStreamServer feeds game packets (the "DStream") to connected clients, and multiple DaocSkilla instances can connect, allowing sharing of radar data between friends to see a larger area.

 ### win32/DaocInject